AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2025-02-01-2024-in-review/index.md

 ## I watched (and rewatched) movies

 As the world went down the gutter, I turned to comedies for relief.
-I watched *Palm Springs*, saw the hilariously quotable and irreverent *Superbad* for the first time, and rewatched *Juno* for the Michael Cera encore.
+I watched *Palm Springs*, the documentary *Idiocracy*, the hilariously quotable and irreverent *Superbad*, and *Juno* for the Michael Cera encore.

 <figure>
     <img src="https://c.tenor.com/ltw-sq-geAAAAAAd/tenor.gif" alt="Fogell from Superbad, a young teen with glasses wearing a black shirt.
 Initially he's deep in thought; then, he tilts his head slightly back and to the side, nods slowly and charismatically, and smugly says 'I am McLovin.'" eleventy:formats="gif,webp" />